 By combining Estate Stone and MJ Saratoga Brick on various parts of a home or wall, your client will get the best of everything they like from the original designs and will end up with an attractive and refined exterior.
 You will have led the way through indecision all the way to a satisfying conclusion to their brand-new look.

-Have a look around the Portfolio section of the Shouldice Designer Stone website to see how pairing different materials and combinations of stone veneers might work together in your future projects!
+Have a look around the Projects section of the Shouldice Stone website to see how pairing different materials and combinations of stone veneers might work together in your future projects!